0n0w1c/Foundations/readme.md

 #### Features:
-* Placing agricultural towers with a Gleba soil selected, places the soil where allowed
+* Placing agricultural towers with a Gleba landfill selected, places the landfill where allowed
 * Works with [Stable Foundations](https://mods.factorio.com/mod/StableFoundations)
 * Compatible with personal logistics for construction and deconstruction
 * Shortcut to open the Foundations selector